yutarofuse/Artificial-Intelligence-in-Clinical-Data-Analysis/README.md

 - Smith JW, Everhart JE, Dicksont WC, Knowler WC, Johannes RS. *Using the ADAP Learning Algorithm to Forecast the Onset of Diabetes Mellitus.* Proc Annu Symp Comput Appl Med Care 1988; Nov 9: 261–265.
 - [SHAP Documentation](https://shap.readthedocs.io/en/latest/) [accessed April 23, 2025].

+## License
+This code is released under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+Please note that the datasets and third-party libraries referenced in the [Data Sources and References](#data-sources-and-references) section are subject to their respective licenses.
+Users are responsible for ensuring compliance with the applicable licenses when using these resources.